CALIPSO-project/SPINacc/README.md

 # SPINacc
 A spinup acceleration procedure for land surface models which is model independent.

-Documentation of aims, concepts, workflows are found in file:
+Documentation of aims, concepts, workflows are found in file: <MISSING>

 The SPINacc package includes: